ziqinshang/CS2211_SoftwareTools_SystemsProgramming/README.md

 # CS2211_SoftwareTools_SystemsProgramming
-## This course covered basic UNIX/LINUX commands and programming in C.
+## This course covered basic UNIX/LINUX usages and programming in C.